nandniuniyal/Nandni/README.md

 # Nandni
 About-Me
 Hello World! 👋
-I am a  Computer Science undergrad with interests in Web Development and Designing.
+I am a  Computer Science graduate with interests in Web Development and Designing.
 I look forward to exploring new technologies and stepping my foot into the world of ones that interest me.
 Overall, I am learner who strive hard to enhance my tech skill set everyday.

 🔭 I’m currently working on Web and Designing projects.